TheodorusR/funcorner/README.md

 Look no more and shoot some targets on my arena!

 **Or are you looking for some humor?**
-Feast your eyes with some memes here! (warning: cringe, even more cringe if you never code..)
+Feast your eyes with some memes here! (warning: cringe..)

 **A music person?
 Me too!**
 Fun Corner got you covered, ready to satisfy you :) just hit the toggle and vibe!